alshdavid/stronk/README.md

 *Notes:*
 - *This project is under active development.
 Please request features in the [issue tracker](https://github.com/alshdavid/stronk/issues).*
 - *The project is accepting pull requests, feel free to contribute*
 - *Currently the app saves all workouts locally to your device.
 If you lose your device then data will be lost.
-In the works is remote sync for storage*
+Remote backup is under development*

 <table>
 <tr>